p4lang/bf-p4c/bf-p4c/phv/slicing/README.md

 Also, for super-cluster slice-list constraint, the constraint becomes that normal slice lists must have the same size, and metadata list's virtual size cannot be larger than that size.

-(JED: Not sure I follow this section.
+(Not sure I follow this section.
 Examples would help.)

 ### Enhanced after-split constraint
 Although it seems that metadata type complicates the problem, we can handle them by simply